Eagle-Rock-Analytics/carb-climate-index/README.md

 # carb-climate-index
-Code associated with the CARB California Climate Adaptation Index
+Code associated with the California Climate Risk and Adaptation Index